mkornyev/ReEntryWiki/Feature-Backlog.md

 ### 2. Resource#create/edit :: Tag checkboxes
 * The checkbox list isn't scalable to many tags.
 * `Use a beter selector`

-### 3. Resource#edit :: Images
-* Images cannot be removed once added to a resource.
-* `Use an ImageField and override the entire image upload mechanism` OR `add a link (with a remove image action) to the resource form`